rancher/rancher-docs/versioned_docs/version-2.6/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/configure-out-of-tree-vsphere.md

 ---
-title: How to Configure Out-of-tree vSphere Cloud Provider
+title: How to Configure an Out-of-tree vSphere Cloud Provider
 ---

 <head>